CS230X-F24/github-starter-course/README.md

 ### Example to update a remote repository

-If you have an updated file (ex: README.md) then you need to add it to the staging area.
+If you have an updated local file (ex: README.md), then you first need to add it to the staging area.
 The staging area is where you put files before you commit them.

 `git add README.md`